UncleBacon/ETL_Project/README.md

-# Necessary Stept to Run all the Project
+# Necessary Steps to Run all the Project

 1. - Create a `Postgres` Database with the name `ETL_db`
 2. - Update the `config.py` file in the path `\Jupyter Notebooks\config.py`  with your connection data to your `Postgres database`